alazareva/scala_processing/README.md

 ## Scala and Processing Functional Drawing

-This project was inspired by an assignment from my Translation of Programming Languages class.
+This project was inspired by an assignment from a Translation of Programming Languages class.
 The idea is to treat an image as a function from a pixel => color.
 By composing various functions you can start to create complex animated images.